Frequently Asked Questions

 The mission of the Foundation is to provide funding and support for the activities of Ann Arbor SPARK, for the encouragement, promotion and support of area development, re-development, and renewal.
 Examples of programs that the Ann Arbor SPARK Foundation has supported include the management of the Accelerate Michigan Innovation Competition, the delivery of Ann Arbor SPARK's Virtual Business Advisor program, developing support for the American Center for Mobility, and community education about Angel investing

 The majority of Ann Arbor SPARK's revenue, budget, and work are reflected in the Ann Arbor SPARK tax return.

 Why is SPARK registered as both a 501(c)(3) and 501(c)(6) organization?

-The Washtenaw Development Council was SPARK's predecessor.
+Ann Arbor SPARK is a 501(c)(6) and Ann Arbor SPARK Foundation is a 501(c)(3).
+The Washtenaw Development Council was SPARK's predecessor, and the Washtenaw Development Council was the predecessor of the SPARK Foundation.
 The difference between the two is that the Foundation is a 501(c)(3), a charitable organization, and Ann Arbor SPARK is a 501(c)(6), an association whose purpose is to promote the common business interests and improve business conditions.